Lyle Waggoner Dead, ‘Carol Burnett Show,’ ‘Wonder Woman’ Star Dies At 84 After Long Illness

 Lyle Waggoner has died.
-The legendary actor known for his leading-man looks and his roles on The Carol Burnett Show and Wonder Woman, passed away with his family by his side at his Westlake, California home following a long illness, according to The Hollywood Reporter.
+The legendary actor known for his leading-man looks and his roles on The Carol Burnett Show and Wonder Woman, passed away with his family by his side at his Westlake, California home following an undisclosed, long illness, according to The Hollywood Reporter.
 Waggoner’s son Jason shared the sad news of his 84-year-old father’s death with the entertainment site.

-Waggoner’s death comes 10 months after the death of his Carol Burnett sidekick, Tim Conway.
+Waggoner’s death comes 10 months after the death of his Carol Burnett Show sidekick, Tim Conway.

 In a statement to TMZ, Burnett paid tribute to Waggoner following the news of his death.